phalt/blog/content/_index.md

 He has over 6 years experience working with growing tech startups in London and San Francisco.

-He has 2 years experience as an Engineering Team Lead.
+He has 2 years experience as a Tech Lead.

 Paul specialises in the design, implementation, and maintenance of large scale, distributed services.